 She will admit to being a tab bit OCD...that is why she is responsible for “keeping the ducks in a row” here at AES.
 While her awesome teammates are working diligently out in the field, she is manning headquarters where she ensures the daily office operations run smoothly.

-She does adore the outdoors… fishing may not be on the top of her list for outdoor adventures… don’t tell Greg.
-But she will be the first to volunteer for a team-building activity that involves hiking or maybe a beach chair though…ahem Greg.
+While she does adore the outdoors, fishing may not be on the top of her list for outdoor adventures (don’t tell Greg).
+But she will be the first to volunteer for a team-building activity that involves hiking or maybe a beach chair…ahem Greg.

 She can deadlift over 300 lbs., but any mention of cardio will make her eyes roll…every time.
 If she is not in the office, you can find her “working on her fitness” at the gym.

-If you are unable to locate her at the previously referenced destinations, rest assured you can find her spending time with her beautiful family or serving at church.Email Sharon
+If you are unable to locate her at the previously referenced destinations, rest assured you can find her spending time with her beautiful family.Email Sharon